What is Payroll Factoring?

 What is a Payroll Factoring Company?

-How does Payroll Funding work?
+How does Payroll Invoice Factoring work?

 Payroll invoice factoring is not a loan.
 It’s a business-to-business transaction.
 The company sells, or “factors,” the invoice to a factoring company.